RickyVaughn2/grbl-servo-drawingrobot/README.md

 # grbl-servo-drawingrobot
-GRBL for custom drawing robot
+GRBL for a custom drawing robot

 This was taken directly from https://github.com/evil-mad/EggBot.
 You can also check out the original grbl at https://github.com/grbl/grbl.